 Pride Month is a time for celebration, acceptance, reflection, breaking down barriers, and challenging bias.
-But did you know that more than 50 percent of LGBTQ+ Canadians don’t feel safe coming out at work.
+But did you know that 1 in 8 people wouldn’t feel confident reporting homophobic or transphobic abuse to their employer?
 (1)

-Whether this is rooted in fear of discrimination or losing their job—there’s clear evidence of a communication barrier.
+Whether this is rooted in fear of discrimination or feeling like issues won’t be handled effectively—there’s clear evidence of a communication barrier.

 So, to help employers break down these barriers, here are 4 ways you can improve communication with your staff and create an open, and inclusive environment where all staff feel safe to raise their concerns.